-Being an integral part of software engineering processes along with the business analysis and requirement specification, design, programming and testing, the project management has been a topic of considerable debate for years.
-Even today, when company project management practices are becoming more mature, only about half of them (54%), according to survey results by the Project Management Institute (PMI), are fully aware of the importance and value of these practices.
+Project management is an integral part of software engineering processes, along with business analysis, requirement specification, design, programming, and testing.
+It has been a topic of considerable debate for years.
+Even today, when project management practices are becoming more mature, only 53 percent of organizations are fully aware of the importance of these practices.

-Regardless of industry, project management has proven to be a crucial element of a company’s efficiency and its eventual success.
-In fact, the organizations using proven project management practices waste 28 less money and implement projects that are 2.5 times more successful.
+Whatever the industry, project management is a crucial element of a company’s efficiency.
+In fact, organizations using proven project management practices waste 28 less money and implement projects that are 2.5 times more successful.

-Project management professionals conclude that the definition of a successful project is one that is not only completed on time and within budget, but one that also delivers expected benefits.
+Project management professionals define a successful project as not only the one that is completed on time and within budget but also as the one that delivers expected benefits.

 Regardless of the scope, any project should follow a sequence of actions to be controlled and managed.
 According to the Project Management Institute (PMI), a typical project management process includes the following phases:

 - Performance monitoring